CNN’s John D Sutter is touring the island of Ireland clockwise. Eventually, he arrives to what he calls “Northern Ireland’s most popular attraction”.

 As Eleanor says, though, there are two sides to the story.

 “The Giant’s Causeway is the aftermath of volcanic crashing, burning and cooling,” Eleanor explains.
 “An epic 60-million-year-old legacy to lava.
 Over 40,000 basalt columns.
 Interlocked.

-Whatever you choose to believe, there’s no disputing that the Causeway makes a pretty picture.
-Thousands of tourists click their cameras here every year, and when the Olympic Torch visited Northern Ireland, it was a photo opportunity not to be missed.
+Whatever you choose to believe, there’s no disputing that the Causeway makes a pretty picture – thousands of tourists click their cameras here every year.

 Giant or science?
 Maybe you should check it out for yourself.